 Please remember that posting on social media doesn’t count as an entry to The Ickabog Illustration Competition.

-No, you will only win a prize if you are a winner of The Ickabog Illustration Competition by submitting your entry through the competition run by the local publisher.
+No, you will only win a prize if you are a winner of The Ickabog Illustration Competition.
 We’d also love to feature your pictures on the official Ickabog social channels though, so please do share them with us, but don’t forget that sharing your picture on social media doesn’t count as an entry to the competition.
 If you are under thirteen you will need to ask your parent or guardian to share your picture for you on social media.
 Our Social Media and Gallery Terms can be found here.

-No, the Illustration Gallery is just a way for us to showcase some of your brilliant work while the competition is running.
+No, the Illustration Gallery is just a way for us to showcase some of your brilliant work.
 The judges of each publisher’s illustration competition will independently decide the winners of the pictures to be published in their editions of the book.

 There will be an eBook and audiobook version published at the same time as the print edition.

 20. J.K.
 Rowling says that she will be pledging her royalties to charitable causes.
 Which ones?
 Will proceeds go to the NHS?